stanley-fork/WFGY/TensionUniverse/BlackHole/Q073_major_evolutionary_transitions.md

    * Explanatory tasks:

-     * explain why certain transitions occurred (for example unicellular to multicellular, eusociality) in terms of conflicts, cooperation, and information integration.
+     * explain why certain transitions occurred, for example unicellular to multicellular, in terms of conflicts, cooperation, and information integration.

    * Predictive tasks: